Monday, April 28, 2008

 Strong as an Ox.

-When I was pregnant with Brooklyn I was gripped with an inexplicable fear that something would go wrong while I was pregnant with her.
+as pregnant with Brooklyn I was gripped with an inexplicable fear that something would go wrong while I was pregnant with her.
 For a few days I feared losing her, although I had no indication that anything could possibly be going wrong.
 That completely irrational fear abetted but in it's wake left me with a sense of uneasiness- an uncalmable dread that somehow she would not be 'quite right'.

 I don' t know what caused that fear to hang around for so long.
 There are some days even now that I look into her eyes and tear up that I can still see their sparkle and relish in the moment the unequivocable thankfulness I have for her and that she's a part of my life.